Connect with others who understand.

 Some people with lupus experience excessive sweating and frequent overheating, while others say their blood feels like it’s boiling.
 A full-body burning sensation is a common experience among MyLupusTeam members.

-A high temperature or fever can mean many different things for people with lupus.
+A high temperature or fever can have many different causes for people with lupus.
 Knowing what’s causing you to feel hot or feverish is important.
 It may indicate an underlying condition that needs treatment or that your lupus management plan needs to be updated.
+Below are seven reasons why your blood feels like it’s boiling.

 1. Lupus Flare